“This blog doesn’t work for me.”

 Tell the Writer Why You Like or Don’t Like Something

-While this may sound obvious for most of you, this does happen.
+While this may sound obvious to most of you, this does happen.
 It then leads the writer to wonder, why?

 Then, rather than the writer being constructive with their time and making the edits the brand is looking for, they are instead left wondering which of the four reasons the company didn’t like that sentence or paragraph: